Terex (TEX) Q3 2017 Results - Earnings Call Transcript

 Nicole DeBlase - Deutsche Bank Securities, Inc.

 Hi.
 So, I'm going to ask a question about Cranes.
 I think last quarter, you kind of talked about being a little bit cautious, not wanting to talk more optimistically and stating that we're in the midst of a crane recovery.
-Now, that we've seen another acceleration in backlog and order growth this quarter, I guess, it will be good to get an update on your thoughts of, could we be at the (49:31) of a crane recovery?
+Now that we've seen another acceleration in backlog and order growth this quarter, I guess, it will be good to get an update on your thoughts of, could we be at the precipice of a crane recovery?

 John L. Garrison, Jr. - Terex Corp.

 Thanks, Nicole.
 So, again, as we've characterized the crane markets, they're clearly challenging, but they are stabilizing.
-Last week, as I said in my comments, it was great for me because I had the opportunity to spend time with about 500 customers, all we can (49:50) from literally around the globe.
+Last week, as I said in my comments, it was great for me because I had the opportunity to spend time with about 500 customers all week in Zweibrücken from literally around the globe.

 And the customer's attitude has improved.
 On the Crane side, they're not yet seeing the utilization rates that perhaps you're seeing in the Aerial space.
 And I would say that's pretty much globally.
 As we look at the crane markets and we go around the world, Europe what's impacted this year has been the change in the subsidies in European win side, especially in Germany, which has impacted crawler cranes.